Close Menu

 You can pick up a 256GB microSD card under £20, but a microSD Express with the same storage will currently set you back £50.
 The only upside is that Nintendo isn’t charging extra for an officially licensed one, like it has done in the past.

-These new Express cards have much faster read speeds than the bog-standard ones.
+These Express cards have much faster read speeds than the bog-standard ones.
 While not on the same level as SSDs, they’re essential for loading up the seamless interconnected tracks in Mario Kart World or those hugely reduced loading times when fast-travelling in Zelda: Tears of the Kingdom.
 Switch 1 games saved to microSD Express also see reduced loading times, even without a Switch 2-specific patch.

 However, Nintendo has blocked any old microSDs you’d previously bought from working at all, even if you just wanted to use them for storing Switch 1 games.
 It’s an annoyingly inflexible move, when PC-based handhelds like the Steam Deck let you mix and match whatever SSD and microSDs you like.
 Other consoles at least let you connect an external HDD drive, too.